shieldgenerator7/DnD-Stories/Library/Spells_DC20.md

 # Anti-Death Field

-8th-level Abjuration

-Casting Time: 1 action

-Range: 45ft (15-foot-radius circle)

-Components: V, S, M (a small piece of adamantine worth at least 250 gp, which the spell consumes)
+Protection

+Cost: 2 AP + 2 MP

+Range: 9 Spaces

-Duration: Concentration, up to 1 hour
+Duration: 1 hr (Sustained)

-A 15 ft radius circle appears at a point you can see within range.
-For the duration, it prevents creatures inside it from dying.
-Whenever a creature would drop to 0 hp or less, it instead drops to 1 hp.
-Creatures at 1 hp don’t take damage while in the area.
+Choose a Space within range.
+Warding glyphs appear in a 3 Space Radius from the chosen Space, preventing creatures from dying inside.
+Whenever a creature in the glyphs would drop to 0 hp or less, it instead drops to 1 hp.
+That creature then gains Immunity to all damage.

-When a creature takes damage and is prevented from dropping to 0 hp with this effect, they must make a Constitution saving throw, with a DC equal to 10 or the damage dealt, whichever is higher.
-When you cast this spell, you may choose to add or subtract your spell casting ability modifier to this DC.
-On a success, the creature instead drops to 1 hp and stays conscious.
-On a failure, the creature drops to 1 hp but falls unconscious.
+When a creature takes damage and is prevented from dropping to 0 hp with this effect, they must make a Might Save, with a DC equal to 10 or the damage dealt, whichever is higher.
+Success: the creature instead drops to 1 hp and stays conscious.
+Failure: the creature instead drops to 1 hp, but falls unconscious.

-If you take damage while inside the area, the effect takes precedence over rolling for concentration.
+Mana Point Enhancements

+More Awake: (1 MP) You lower the DC by your PM.

+More Asleep: (1 MP) You raise the DC by your PM.

+More Area: (1 MP) Increase the Radius by 1 Space.

+More Time: (1 MP) Increase the duration by 1 hour.

 *“Reaper, you’re dismissed.” -Pancake*